hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-patient-intro.md

 ### Gender Identity and related concepts

-<b>Name to Use (NtU)​</b>
+<b>Name to use (NtU)​</b>
 By making `name.use` a Must Support data element, this profile explicitly supports representation and exchange of the Name to Use (NtU) data element (as defined in the [Gender Harmony - Sex and Gender Representation, Edition 1 Implementation Guide from HL7 International](https://hl7.org/xprod/ig/uv/gender-harmony/index.html)).
+Name to Use is represented using ‘usual’ in `name.use`.
 It should be noted that, `name.period` is not a Must Support data element in this version of the profile.